maek95/basic-movie-website-vite-redux-seo-tdd/README.md

-To write your README, here's an outline based on the information provided:

----

 # Basic Movie Website - Vite + React

 A movie browsing app built with **VITE** and **React** that utilizes the **TMDB API** to fetch and display movie data.
 Users can search for movies, view popular movies, favorite their selections, and track individual movie page visits.